 The CURE OM Patient Registry is a patient-powered research project funded and sponsored by the Melanoma Research Foundation’s CURE OM initiative.
-The Registry was first conceptualized in at the CURE OM Patient and Caregiver Symposium in 2016 and in the ensuing time, rare disease experts, community stakeholders, key opinion leaders and staff have spent considerable time researching the registry landscape, developing the data set and establishing best practices.
-The goal is to launch the registry in early 2020 and start recruitment in the United States with the intent of opening the study to participants worldwide thereafter.
+The Registry was first conceptualized at the CURE OM Patient and Caregiver Symposium in 2016 and in the ensuing time, rare disease experts, community stakeholders, key opinion leaders and staff have spent considerable time researching the registry landscape, developing the data set and establishing best practices.
+The goal is to launch the registry in Summer 2020 and start recruitment in the United States with the intent of opening the study to participants worldwide thereafter.
 Collaborators across all sectors have been and continue to be engaged and support the registry.
 Together all parties will make a difference.

 To date, it has been difficult for the medical community to have access to information that would better inform ocular melanoma (OM) prevention, diagnostics, treatments and outcomes.
 Experts agree the best way to address this challenge is to conduct a natural history study utilizing a patient-reported registry that can streamline and harmonize data collection from patients worldwide.
 Advocacy organizations and researchers will be able to access and analyze data from a single source that will enhance knowledge and understanding.
 In time, the registry study could show disease patterns, anomalies and uncover new findings that eventually lead to a cure.
 The CURE OM initiative’s patient community and collaborators have supported the initiative from the start and continue to work diligently to see the registry through to its launch and success.

 A patient registry is a collection of information about a group of patients who share a condition or experience.
 The information is submitted by patients in a confidential, online database that collects data and securely stores it to produce research reports on the condition.
 These reports can then be shared with registry participants and researchers.

 There may be several purposes for a patient registry, including, but not limited to, the following: